luismojica/pa/README.md

 The program will start searching for permutation at the given hamming distance.
 It will keep running until manually killed using ctrl+c

 All Found permutations will be printed to standard output and saved in a file, if a file name is give in the --out_append_perms parameter.

+# Find q-1 blocks of size q+1 from PGL(2,q) where q is prime or prime power:

+python src/pgl_blocks.py -h for options

+i.e:

+Give a PGL(2,n) group file to be processed: python src/pgl_blocks.py --in_pgl_file ../data/4_2.txt --q 3

+Use the internal group generator: python src/pgl_blocks.py --q 3

+Use the internal group generator when q is not a prime, but a prime power instead: python src/pgl_blocks.py --q 2 --pwr 2